sebastiannielsen/2019-Guthenburg-SebastianNielsen/README.md

 REQUIRES: A folder called "openaid" containing CSVs from OpenAid.

 REQUIRES: cpi.csv, which is the Corrupton Perception Index file (xls) saved as CSV.
+(Just choose save as in excel, then choose CSV.
+Answer yes to all warnings)

 No changes required to the CSVs, the scripts will automatically "scrub" them from any faulty data when loading them.